 "Research impact is the demonstrable contribution that excellent research makes to society and the economy.
 It embraces all the diverse ways that research-related skills benefit individuals, organisations and nations." - Research Councils UK (RCUK)

-It is important that researchers know their impact as it can help: support applications for tenure or promotion; justify requests for grants and other funding; quantify, and determine how their research is being used; identify other researchers or institutions that are using their work; and identify other researchers, and potential collaborators, in their field.
+Research impact metrics can be used to support applications for tenure or promotion, justify requests for grants and other funding, quantify and determine how research is being used, identify other researchers or institutions that are using research, and identify potential collaborators in the field.

 We can help you...

 determine a specific journal's impact

 pull together an analysis of you or your department's impact based on citations

 figure out ways to enhance the reach of your research